 Harvard Medical School

 David Corey, PhD, is the Bertarelli Professor of Translational Medical Science, Blavatnik Institute of Neurobiology, Harvard Medical School.
 After years of studying the role of protocadherin 15, the Usher 1F gene, in hearing, he decided to pursue research on treating the vision loss of Usher 1F after attending Usher 1F Collaborative's May 2017 researchers symposium.
-Dr. Corey is working on three approaches to gene therapy, mini genes, split genes, and gene editing.
-He has begun testing of mini genes for efficacy on our zebrafish.
-We are very grateful to the Bertarelli Foundation for providing a substantial amounting of funding for Dr. Corey's Usher 1F work.
+Dr. Corey is working on three approaches to gene therapy, mini genes, split genes, and gene editing, with his mini gene the most advanced and demonstrating very promising results in preclinical testing.
+We are very grateful to the Bertarelli Foundation, Foundation Fighting Blindness, and the Blavatnik Family Foundation for providing a substantial amount of funding for Dr. Corey's Usher 1F work.

-To watch a presentation by Dr. Corey about his Usher 1F research, click here.
+Watch a presentation by Dr. Corey about his Usher 1F research.

-To read more about Dr. Corey's Usher 1F gene therapy, click here, here and here.
+Read more about Dr. Corey's Usher 1F gene therapy - here, here and here.

-To read an interview with Maryna Ivanchenko, MD, PhD, who has spearheaded much of the Usher 1F research in Dr. Corey's lab, click here.
+Read an interview with Maryna Ivanchenko, MD, PhD, who has spearheaded much of the Usher 1F research in Dr. Corey's lab.

 Publications